 Networking at Career Fairs

-The College of Engineering organizes three career fairs each year.
+The College of Engineering organizes several career fairs each year.
 Several hundred employers participate in each of the career fairs, and they attend specifically to network with ISU engineering students and alumni.
 All engineering students are encouraged to participate in these events to network with employers.
 Networking skills will improve with practice and it takes time to build relationships with employers, so these events should be attended even when you are not actively seeking a position.

 For information on preparing for and making the most of a career fair, please see our Career Fair Advice section.